divelz/Web-Question/Readme.md

 #3 Project on the web using Html, Css, Javascript.
 Question fields.

-* Boton de cambio de colores.
-* Varios campos de opciones.
+* Color change button.
+* Various fields of options.
+* Verify button.
+* Next button for new questions.
+* At the end it has the name of the author.
-* Boton de verificar.
+* etc...
-* Boton Siguiente para nuevas preguntas.
-* Al final tiene el nombre del autor.

 **Image 1**